dmerejkowsky/blog/content/post/0098-the-virtue-of-incremental-development.md

 1760
 ```

-"Look how clean the code is", I said.
-"We have a value that's called `reciprocal_coefficient` and we get it by calling 1 over something else.
-Isn't this nice?".
+"Look how readable the code is", I said.
+"We have a value that's called
+`reciprocal_coefficient` and we get it by calling 1 over something else.
+Isn't
+this nice?".

 # The miracle